-Traffic Controllers continue to be in high demand across WA.
-Starting a career as a Traffic Controller can be very rewarding, playing your part in helping build and maintain Australia’s essential road infrastructure network.
-Working as a Traffic Controller provides an opportunity to work outdoors, travel to various locations, work alongside and meet many new people and open doors to consider other roles within the civil construction sector.
+Traffic Controllers continue to be in high demand across Western Australia.
+Starting a career in the traffic management industry as a Traffic Controller can be very rewarding, playing your part in helping build and maintain Australia’s essential road infrastructure network.
+Working as a Traffic Controller provides an opportunity to work outdoors, travel to various locations, work alongside and meet many new people and open doors to consider other roles within the traffic management and civil construction sector.

-Here’s everything you need to know about how to become a qualified Traffic Controller and find the right position for you.
+AusQ Training have created an easy 6-step guide, covering everything you need to know about how to become a qualified Traffic Controller in WA and find the right job for you.

 Step 1 – Setup or Locate Your Unique Student Identifier (USI) Number